tesey-io/DeltaIngester/README.md

 <code>lastValue</code></br>
 string</td>
 <td>
-The maximum value of check column in the previous ingestion, used to indentify rows that should be ingested in mode `incrementally`
+The maximum value of check column in the previous ingestion, used to indentify rows that should be ingested in mode <code>incrementally</code>
 </td>
 </tr>
 <tr>